 • Food stamp usage is down in Ohio, Kentucky, and Indiana, following a national trend, says a report from the non-partisan Center for Budget and Policy Priorities.
 The report found that usage dropped more than 4 percent in Ohio from Feb.
 2013 to Feb.
 2014.
 Some of this news is good–a portion of those spending reductions came from a decrease in demand due to the economy’s slight but steady improvement.
 But some of the reductions come from last year’s cuts to the Supplemental Nutrition Assistance Program, the government’s main nutrition aid effort.
 SNAP spending by the federal government increased following the great recession as more individuals and families navigated tough economic situations and found themselves needing aid.
 That increase became a talking point for Republicans looking to slash government spending.
 At its peak in 2010 spending from the SNAP program accounted for .5 percent of the nation’s gross domestic product, nearly double what it had been earlier in the decade.
 Conservatives in Congress used the fact spending had gone up to attempt deep cuts to the program, passing several new stipulations.
 As the economy gets better, and as these cuts have taken effect, spending on SNAP has dropped to .25 percent of the nation’s economy, according to research by the Congressional Budget Office.

 • Do you like alcohol, but hate that it’s in that hard-to-transport liquid form?
 Science has you covered.
 Turns out there’s a product called Palcohol that is, you guessed it, powdered, freeze-dried alcohol.
 Kind of like astronaut ice cream, only it’ll get ya drunk.
 This definitely reminds me of a certain Parks and Recreation bit.
 While Ron Swanson says there’s no wrong way to consume alcohol, the Ohio General Assembly wouldn’t say that.
 Lawmakers are working on a bill to ban the product.
-Palcohol received approval from the Bureau of Alcohol, Tobacco, and Firearms, though ATF quickly reversed that decision.
+Palcohol received approval from the U.S. Alcohol and Tobacco Tax and Trade Bureau, though the department quickly reversed its decision.
 It’s also been banned or will soon be banned in a number of other states including Alaska and New York.
 Turns out, things that aren’t that great for you anyway are even worse for you in powdered form.
 In May, an 18-year-old Ohio man died from consuming a heaping helping of powdered caffeine.
 The FDA now warns consumers to, you know, not do that kind of thing.
 Palcohol's inventor released a video addressing some concerns about the product, which you can check out right here.

 Northside Community Council voted July 21 to allow a needle exchange program in the neighborhood.
 The effort, run by the Cincinnati Exchange Program, will start sometime in August and operate from a van one day a week for three hours at a time.
 Planned Parenthood will also participate, providing testing services for diseases like HIV and hepatitis.